Audra Moran, President & CEO

 Candice joined OCRA in January 2017.
 She is responsible for processing all of OCRA’s donations and assisting with special events.
 Prior to joining OCRA, Candice has held several positions in the Customer Service and Retail sectors.
 And in addition to her professional experience, she has volunteered with non-profit organizations throughout New York City for over 10 years.

-Abby Jones, Assistant, Operations
+Abby Jones, Associate, Policy and Operations

 Jason Lalonde, Manager, Development & Events